sinankeskin/ember-swiper/README.md

 </Swiper>
 ```

+All slideXXX events returns swiper instance.
+That way you can reach all properties like realIndex etc...

 > Note: If you use sass or less; ember-swiper5 will be imported automatically.

 > In ember-swiper5 file; after the //IMPORT_COMPONENTS line you should import the component(s) you need.